RosettaCommons/documentation/application_documentation/rna/drrafter.md

 ```
 ln -s $(ls $ROSETTA/main/source/bin/extract_pdbs* | head -1 ) $ROSETTA/main/source/bin/extract_pdbs
 ```
 7. Add the path to the DRRAFTER script to your $PATH (alternatively, you can type the full path to the DRRAFTER.py script each time that you use it).
 It is found in `main/source/src/apps/public/DRRAFTER/` in your Rosetta directory.
-An example for bash:
+For example, add the following line to your `.bashrc`:
 ```
 export PATH=$PATH:$ROSETTA/main/source/src/apps/public/DRRAFTER/
 ```